chriswang06/odin-recipes/README.md

 This project is taken on with my newfound skills in simple HTML.
 Im planning to make a website which organizes many great recipes found all over the internet into one website.
+This project will polish my skills on using html links, images, and text formats.
+I learned a lot about how images work and making lists/text.